JoachimFlottorp/LicensePlateDetection-OpenCV/README.md

 Yes it's a dumb thing, however i though it up quickly and, i guess it kinda works.
 Python script retrieves the image again.

-### wxWidget

-Meant to be used with wxWidget applicaton found in 'src' Just don't build it and figure it out yourself in some other way!